| Cologne

 church and now in the St Stephen Chapel, reflects the

+influence of French court painting.
 The most important of the later

 windows have been associated with such well-known Cologne